youyudehexie/n-dual/README.md

 **Attention**:

-1.qrcode is generate by google api,may be you should use VPN.

-2.wechat bowser performance is terrible, please use chrome.
+1.wechat bowser performance is terrible, please use chrome.

 ##Make your own